Younis Mahmoud: Al-Talaba

 Mahmoud's first match for Al-Talaba was the opening game of the 2001–02 Iraqi Elite League against his former club, Kirkuk.
-Al-Talaba won the match 8–0 and Mahmoud scored a hat-trick within the space of 10 minutes.
+Al-Talaba won the match 8–0 and Mahmoud scored a hat-trick.
 Mahmoud won his first trophy with the club when Al-Talaba defeated Al-Zawraa 2–1 in the 2001 Baghdad Day Cup; Mahmoud scored Al-Talaba's second goal in the game.
 Al-Talaba's penultimate league game of the season was a 2–0 win over Al-Karkh, with Mahmoud scoring both of Al-Talaba's goals.
 This match secured Al-Talaba their fifth league title, as they won the league with 91 points; Mahmoud scored 13 goals in the league that season.
 Al-Talaba also won the Iraq FA Cup that season to secure the double.
 Mahmoud scored 6 goals in that competition and assisted the winning goal in the final.
-That season, Al-Talaba also reached the final of the Iraqi Elite Cup, but they lost the final 1–0 to Al-Shorta; Mahmoud scored 4 goals in that competition.
+That season, Al-Talaba also reached the final of the 11th Umm al-Ma'arik Championship, but they lost the final 1–0 to Al-Shorta; Mahmoud scored 4 goals in that competition.

-Mahmoud's Al-Talaba started the 2002–03 campaign by winning the 2002 Perseverance Cup (now known as Iraqi Super Cup) 2–1 against Al-Quwa Al-Jawiya.
-The Iraqi Elite League was renamed 'Iraqi First Division' for the 2002–03 season and Mahmoud scored 13 goals in the league that season before it was cancelled due to war.
-Al-Talaba won the Iraq FA Cup again and also lost the Iraqi Elite Cup final to Al-Shorta again.
+Mahmoud's Al-Talaba started the 2002–03 campaign by winning the 2002 Iraqi Perseverance Cup (now known as Iraqi Super Cup) 2–1 against Al-Quwa Al-Jawiya.
+The Iraqi Elite League was renamed 'Iraqi First Division League' for the 2002–03 season and Mahmoud scored 13 goals in the league that season before it was cancelled due to war.
+Al-Talaba won the Iraq FA Cup again and also lost the 12th Umm al-Ma'arik Championship final to Al-Shorta again.
 They also played in the 2002–03 AFC Champions League but were knocked out at the group stage; Mahmoud scored 2 goals in that tournament, both against Turkmen club Nisa Aşgabat.

 While an Al-Talaba player, Mahmoud also represented the Iraq Police team in the 2002 Arab Police Championship, a competition for Police teams in the Arab world, along with the rest of the Iraq youth team players.
 Iraq Police won all 4 matches they played and they conceded only 1 goal in the tournament.
 They won the competition finishing 7 points ahead of the 2nd-placed team.
 It was the 5th time that Iraq won the Arab Police Championship in its history.

 Al-Wahda

 After the start of the Iraq War in 2003, football in Iraq was put on hold, so Mahmoud moved to Abu Dhabi club Al-Wahda in October.
 He scored in the 2004 AFC Champions League in a 3–0 win against Iraqi club Al-Quwa Al-Jawiya.
-A few months into his loan, he got into a verbal argument with the club's manager, Rinus Israël, who subsequently refused to play him in any matches from there on.
+A few months into his spell, he got into a verbal argument with the club's manager, Rinus Israël, who subsequently refused to play him in any matches from there on.